population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 better than non-agricultural households.
 We show the results for two different approaches.
-First, the two left columns separate households by whether they were agricultural households before Covid and estimate each level of food insecurity.[^agri_pre_covid]
+First, the two left columns separate households by whether they were agricultural households before COVID-19 and estimate each level of food insecurity.[^agri_pre_covid]
 Second, the results in the right two columns come from one regression per level of food insecurity and use the prior rounds' reported agricultural status interacted with the survey indicators.
 Note, as we previously treated households' work in agriculture as a choice variable, this set of estimations is exploratory rather than causal.
-In all cases, the effects are shown relative to survey round 4 as above.
+In all cases, the effects are shown relative to survey Round 4 as above.

 [^agri_pre_covid]: Round 1 of the survey asks about the household's area of work before the lockdown, which allows us to identify whether households were in agriculture before the first lockdown.

-![Estimated Changes in Food Insecurity With 95% Confidence Intervals by Survey Round Relative to Survey 4, Controlling for Household Fixed Effects, for Non-Agricultural and Agricultural Households.
+![Estimated changes in food insecurity with 95% confidence intervals by survey round relative to Round 4, controlling for household fixed effects, for non-agricultural and agricultural households.
-Left Two Columns Condition on Pre-Covid Agricultural Status, While the Right Two Columns Allow Households to Change Status](../figures/agri_vs_non_agri.pdf){#fig:ag_vs_non_ag}
+Left two columns condition on pre-COVID-19 agricultural status, while the right two columns allow households to change status](../figures/agri_vs_non_agri.pdf){#fig:ag_vs_non_ag}

 Agricultural households appeared to be more food secure than non-agricultural households during the first lockdown.
-Their likelihood of suffering "any food insecurity" during lockdowns was about 20 percentage points lower than non-agricultural households, as shown by round 1.
+Their likelihood of suffering "any food insecurity" during lockdowns was about 20 percentage points lower than non-agricultural households, as shown by Round 1.
-In fact, there are no statistically significant differences between rounds 1 and 4 for agricultural households, whether we use pre-Covid or prior survey agricultural status.
+In fact, there are no statistically significant differences between Rounds 1 and 4 for agricultural households, whether we use pre-COVID-19 or prior survey agricultural status.
 Agricultural households also do better than non-agricultural households when it comes to both moderate/severe or severe food insecurity, although the difference is less stark for these outcomes.
-Specifically, for severe food insecurity, the estimated difference between round 1 and 4 is very close to zero.
+Specifically, for severe food insecurity, the estimated difference between Round 1 and 4 is very close to zero.

-However, for round 7, there is little difference, with all groups seeing statistically significant increases in food insecurity.
+However, for Round 7, there is little difference across different measures of food insecurity, with all groups seeing statistically significant increases in food insecurity.
 This suggests that the concurrent lower-than-normal rainfall removed some of the protection from lockdowns that agricultural households had previously had.